Mel Goldstein

-Melvin G. Goldstein (October 23, 1945 – January 18, 2012), known on air as Dr. Mel, was an on-air television meteorologist and the chief meteorologist for WTNH in New Haven, Connecticut, from 1986 to 2011.
+Melvin G. Goldstein (October 23, 1945 – January 18, 2012), known on air as Dr. Mel, was an on-air television meteorologist and eventual chief meteorologist weekday mornings for WTNH in New Haven, Connecticut, from 1986 to 2011.
 He also served as the meteorologist for the radio station WLAD in Danbury, Connecticut from the mid-1970s to 2012 and for WQUN in Hamden, Connecticut.

 Early life and education

 Goldstein was born in Swampscott, Massachusetts, in 1945, where, as Goldstein himself put it, "the conversation was always about the weather."
 He earned a degree in meteorology from Penn State in 1967, followed by a doctorate from New York University.